paladin-t/b8/docs/manual.md

 BASIC8 is an integrated virtual computer for game and other program development.
 Users can create, share and play cartridges in a BASIC dialect, with retro 8-bit style flavour, and some built-in tools for editing sprites, maps, sounds and etc.

 It's encouraged to share your creativity.
-All cartridges are shared under the [CC BY](https://creativecommons.org/licenses/by/4.0/) license, if the author hasn't chosen explicitly other licenses.
-Every code, sprite, map and other data are viewable and editable for other users, it is recommended to learn and communicate with each other, also allowed to derive from other users' work or even cooperate together.
-The only community guidelines are just to be polite and respectful to other people and their work, and don't do anything bad.
+All cartridges are shared under the [CC-BY](https://creativecommons.org/licenses/by/4.0/) license, if the author hasn't explicitly chosen other licenses.
+Every code, sprite, map and other data are viewable and editable to other users, it is recommended to learn and communicate with each other, also allowed to derive from other users' work or even cooperate together.
+The only community guidelines are just to be polite and respectful to other people and their work and, don't do anything bad.

-For the moment, BASIC8 is released for PC only, however there are plans for porting to other systems.
+For the moment, BASIC8 is released for PC only, however, there are plans for porting to other systems.

-You may read this manual in any order according to your interest, and go back here for an explanation lookup at any time.
+You may read this manual in any order according to your interest, and open this to lookup for explanations at any time.

 ## Table of content